MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **HowTocheck** - The preference for checking of updates

 - **Payload** - Contains an identifier used to track an update activity and application bundle ID.
-This may also contain an error string if Microsoft Autoupdate determines the application is still running even though termination event was received.
+This may also contain an error string if Microsoft Autoupdate determines the application is still running even though termination event was received. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

 - **PipelineInfo_ClientCountry** - The device country (based on IP address)

 - **PipelineInfo_ClientIp** - The first 3 octets of the IP address

 - **SessionId** - The identifier for the session

+- **UpdateID** – The identifier of the application update.

 ### fbasilentupdate_codesignfailure